 Emotional affairs are different from physical affairs, as they don’t require sexual relationships.
 However, there is a level of intimacy involved that goes beyond a platonic friendship.
 You can say that these relationships are emotionally charged to the point where your contact is inappropriate, even if you don’t make any physical contact whatsoever.

 You can usually tell when someone is having an emotional affair when they become physically distant from you and spend more time physically and mentally with the other person.
 In other words, their attention shifts entirely to someone else.
 This is extremely hurtful, especially when your partner starts making comparisons between you and their friend.

 Although physical intimacy is rarely involved in emotional adultery, such an affair can be damaging to a relationship.
 Some may even feel that being emotionally cheated on is worse than a sexual one because it means that the partner having the affair is way more emotionally invested in the extramarital relationship.

-Many states, like California, legally recognize this and allow for couples to file divorce after an emotional affair.
+Many states, like California, legally recognize this and allow for couples to file for divorce after an emotional affair.
 Others, like Maryland, call it constructive desertion.
-Then there are some places like that do not allow for divorce solely over an emotional affair.
+Then there are some places that do not allow for divorce solely over an emotional affair.

 But should an emotional affair be grounds for divorce?
 Not always.

 There are deciding factors that can help you decide whether to stay or leave a marriage.
 Dealing with the affair quickly is essential.
-The first thing you must address is that deciding on divorce isn’t easy, and you should wait for some of the immediate emotion to dissipate before deciding what to do.
+The first thing you must address is that deciding on divorce isn’t easy, and you should wait for some of the immediate emotions to dissipate before deciding what to do.

 When To Walk Away After An Emotional Affair